 - Large Ham: Jon himself, though not in earlier episodes.

-- Laughing Mad: His reaction to the infamous Project Spark Conker tease.
+- Laughing Mad: His reaction to the infamous Project Spark Conker tease, complete with coughing up blood.
 It gets worse gradually, but then devolves into tears.

 - Laugh Track: He's used it to lampshade a terrible joke.

-- Lethal Chef: The one time he's seen cooking is when he mixes nuts and eggs and tries to roast them on a stovetop.
+- The first time he's seen cooking is when he mixes nuts and eggs and tries to roast them on a stovetop.
 The resulting concoction starts exploding and throwing sparks everywhere before emitting noxious fumes that knock him out for a month.

 - Logic Bomb: Jacques apparently gives himself one during the Stairfax Temperatures episode.Jacques: Those who can't teach, preach, and those who preach also teech...Jacques' eyes flash red, before he explodes